marleinevankampen/pipeline-config-petclinic/README.md

-# CI/CD Pipeline with ArgoCD and Tekton
+# GitOps CI/CD Pipeline with ArgoCD and Tekton

 This repository contains configuration for a k8s-based ci/cd pipeline of the Spring petclinic app.